ilg-physics-ucsb/physics3l-manual/Physics3LManualSite/3-SHMW2.md

 :::

 You will be determining $k$ from the slope, $s$, of your plot.
-Just as in the previous lab you found the uncertainty in the value of *g* from the uncertanties in *T* and *L* for your pendulum, you will need to calculate how the uncertainty in your slope $s$ propagates in your calculation of the value of $k$.
+Just as in the previous lab you found the uncertainty in the value of *g* from the uncertainties in *T* and *L* for your pendulum, you will need to calculate how the uncertainty in your slope $s$ propagates in your calculation of the value of $k$.
 This calculation is very similar to the one that you used in the previous lab.
 The uncertainty in $k$, which we denote by $\delta k$, is given in terms of the uncertainty in the slope $s$, which we denote by $\delta s$, by the following equation:

 :::Equation uncertainty
 $$